 Question: "What is the Feast of Weeks?"

-Each of three “solemn feasts”—Passover, The Feast of Weeks and The Feast of Tabernacles—required that all able-bodied Jewish males travel to Jerusalem to attend the feast and offer sacrifices.
-All three of these feasts required that “first fruit” offerings be made at the Temple as a way of expressing thanksgiving for God’s provision.
+Each of three “solemn feasts”—Passover, the Feast of Weeks, and the Feast of Tabernacles—required that all able-bodied Jewish males travel to Jerusalem to attend the feast and offer sacrifices.
+All three of these feasts required that “firstfruit” offerings be made at the temple as a way of expressing thanksgiving for God’s provision.
 The Feast of Firstfruits celebrated at the time of the Passover included the first fruits of the barley harvest.
 The Feast of Weeks was in celebration of the first fruits of the wheat harvest, and the Feast of Tabernacles involved offerings of the first fruits of the olive and grape harvests.

-As one of the “harvest feasts,” the Jews were commanded to “present an offering of new grain to the Lord” (Leviticus 23:16).
-This offering was to be “two wave loaves of two-tenths of an epah” which were made “of fine flour…baked with leaven.”
+Since the Feast of Weeks was one of the “harvest feasts,” the Jews were commanded to “present an offering of new grain to the Lord” (Leviticus 23:16).
+This offering was to be “two wave loaves of two-tenths of an ephah” which were made “of fine flour . . . baked with leaven.”
 The offerings were to be made of the first fruits of that harvest (Leviticus 23:17).
-Along with the “wave offerings” they were also to offer seven first year lambs that were without blemish along with one young bull and two rams.
+Along with the “wave offerings” they were also to offer seven first-year lambs that were without blemish along with one young bull and two rams.
 Additional offerings are also prescribed in Leviticus and the other passages that outline how this feast was to be observed.
-Another important requirement of this feast is that when the Jews harvested their fields they were required to leave the corners of the field and not gather “any gleanings” from the harvest as a way of providing for the poor and strangers (Leviticus 23:22).
+Another important requirement of this feast is that, when the Jews harvested their fields, they were required to leave the corners of the field untouched and not gather “any gleanings” from the harvest as a way of providing for the poor and strangers (Leviticus 23:22).

 To the Jews, this time of celebration is known as Shavout, which is the Hebrew word meaning “weeks.”
 This is one of three separate names that are used in Scripture to refer to this important Jewish feast.
 Each name emphasizes an important aspect of the feast as well as its religious and cultural significance to both Jews and Christians.
-Besides being called the Feast of Weeks in Leviticus 23, this special feast celebration is called the Day of the Firstfruits in Numbers 28:26 and the Feast of Harvest in Exodus 23:16.
+Besides being called the Feast of Weeks in Leviticus 23, this special feast celebration is called the “Day of the Firstfruits” in Numbers 28:26 and the “Feast of Harvest” in Exodus 23:16.

-Like other Jewish Feasts the Feast of Weeks is important in that it foreshadows the coming Messiah and His ministry.
+Like other Jewish feasts, the Feast of Weeks is important in that it foreshadows the coming Messiah and His ministry.
 Each and every one of the seven Jewish Feasts signifies an important aspect of God’s plan of redemption through Jesus Christ.

 The spiritual significances of the Feast of Weeks are many.
 Some see the two loaves of leavened bread that were to be a wave offering as foreshadowing the time when the Messiah would make both Jew and Gentile to be one in Him (Ephesians 2:14–15).
-This is also the only feast where unleavened bread is used.
-Leaven in Scripture is used symbolically of sin and the leavened bread used in the Feast of Weeks is thought to be representative of the fact that there is still sin within the church (body of Christ) and will be until Christ returns again.
+This is also the only feast where leavened bread is used.
+Leaven in Scripture is often used symbolically of sin, and the leavened bread used in the Feast of Weeks is thought to be representative of the fact that there is still sin within the church (body of Christ) and will be until Christ returns again.

-On the Day of Pentecost or the Feast of Weeks the “first fruits” of the church were gathered by Christ as some 3,000 people heard Peter present the gospel after the Holy Spirit had empowered and indwelt the disciples as promised.
+On the Day of Pentecost or the Feast of Weeks, the “firstfruits” of the church were gathered by Christ as some 3,000 people heard Peter present the gospel after the Holy Spirit had empowered and indwelt the disciples as promised.
 With the promised indwelling of the Holy Spirit, the first fruits of God’s spiritual harvest under the New Covenant began.
-Today that harvest continues as people continue to be saved, but there is also another coming harvest whereby God will again turn his attention back to Israel so that “all of Israel will be saved” (Romans 11:26).
+Today that harvest continues as people continue to be saved, but there is also another coming harvest whereby God will again turn His attention back to Israel so that “all of Israel will be saved” (Romans 11:26).

 © Copyright 2002-2013 Got Questions Ministries.